cmda-bt/fe-course-21-22/week-2.md

 ### Exercises

-Finish the following exercise from the corresponding chapter:
+Start with the following exercise from the corresponding chapter:

 * [Elements by tag name](https://eloquentjavascript.net/14_dom.html#i_VSftnyRTsV)